ercanerdogan/PaymentApp/Readme.md

+## I have developed my solution with Clean Architecture and REST Api

--Benefits of Clean Architecture
+## Benefits of Clean Architecture

-    Independent of Database and Frameworks.
+    - Independent of Database and Frameworks.
-    Independent of the presentation layer.
+    - Independent of the presentation layer.
 Anytime we can change the UI without changing the rest of the system and business logic.
-    Highly testable, especially the core domain model and its business rules are extremely testable.
+    - Highly testable, especially the core domain model and its business rules are extremely testable.

+## Postman Test collection file
+    Postman Test collection file has been prepared to test the API.
+    You can reach the collection from "PaymentApi.postman_collection.json" in this repository.

-How to containarize our app
+# How to containarize our app

+    docker-compose up

+## or manual register and run docker image by following instructions

     -docker build -t paymentapi .

+## get image id from this list

     -docker images

-#get image id from this list

-#direct run from the image
+## direct run from the image

-docker run -t payment-api
+    - docker run -t payment-api

-#or run by image-id
+## or run by image-id

-docker run -it --rm <image-id>
+    - docker run -it --rm <image-id>

-dotnet dev-cers https --trust
+# I have shared below which some other useful docker commands

-#create container from image
+## create container from image

     -docker create --name payment-api payment-api <image-id>

-#start container
+## start container
     -docker start payment-api

-#stop container
+## stop container
     -docker stop payment-api

-#remove container
+## remove container

-docker rm payment-api
+    -docker rm payment-api

-#remove docker image by id
+## remove docker image by id

     docker rmi <image-id>